Ana06/machine-learning/README.md

 ### bezier.py

 This module implements several algorithms to evaluate Bezier curves.
+For further references, please see Chapters 2 and 3 from Bézier and B-Spline Techniques by Prautzsch, H., Boehm, W., Paluszny, M.

 ## Authors

-This project is been developed by Ana María Martínez Gómez and Víctor Adolfo Gallego Alcalá.
-Although the development hadn't been possible without our teacher Antonio Valdés and his useful classes and feedback.
+This project is being developed by Ana María Martínez Gómez and Víctor Adolfo Gallego Alcalá.